stevensommer/SmokeScreen/README.md

 If you've created new libraries or modified the paths in existing libraries in Plex, cancel the scans that Plex initiates automatically.
 We will rescan everything once we're done configuring the other software.

 # Sonarr and Radarr Configuration
 Sonarr and Radarr should be configured to use `$mediadir/$media_shows` and `$mediadir/$media_movie` as the root folders for all series/movies.
-The included script `media.upgrade` can be used by Sonarr and Radarr to automatically remove old versions of files when Sonarr/Radarr import something that already exists and also initiate a Plex scan of newly added media.
+The included script `media.upgrade` should be used by Sonarr and Radarr to automatically remove old versions of files when Sonarr/Radarr import something that already exists and also initiate a Plex scan of newly added media.
 If you do not use this script, you will need to manually clean up unionfs metadata files and old versions of shows/movies from your cloud storage.

 Media that these tools download will follow the path: